9 Strong Women In The Bible And The Lessons They Teach Us

 Did you know that the Bible is full of stories of awesome strong women?
 There are many lessons to be learned from these strong women in the Bible!

-This month I have selected 30 Bible verses about some strong women found in our Bible.
-These bible verses reflect the strong character in these women.
+This month I have selected 30 Bible verses about 9 strong women in the Bible.
+These bible verses reflect the strong character of these women.
 They had to face difficult trials during their lives and they found their strength in God.
 They weren't perfect but we will learn how God redeems every situation and has a good plan for their lives and ours.

 Let me introduce you to the 9 women that we will be studying this month:

-Esther - a women of strength and dignity.
+Esther - a woman of strength and dignity.
 She was an exceptional woman!